 The Executive Order exempts from staying at home “employees who need to be present at their work site in order to perform their job duties,” including, but not limited to, “law enforcement officers, fire fighters, other first responders, cashiers or store clerks, construction workers, utility workers, repair workers, warehouse workers, lab researchers, IT maintenance workers, janitorial and custodial staff, and certain administrative staff.”
 In the context of our University community, this permits staff whose work cannot be done remotely to come to campus as required to support operations, remote teaching and learning, and to otherwise care for students.
 When on campus, it is essential to practice social distancing by maintaining at least six feet of distance between you and others whenever possible, as well as to take preventive measures, such as thorough handwashing.

 Managers, please contact your senior human resources manager if you still have questions about how the Executive Order applies to your specific operations and staff members.

 Were any changes made to the flexible and remote work arrangements policy procedures during this time?

-While past communications regarding the coronavirus have strongly encouraged managers to consider and adopt work-from-home arrangements for staff where practical, the University, in keeping with the Executive Order, is now explicitly directing that all work that can be done from home must be done from home.
+As of March 21, the University explicitly directed that all work that can be done from home must be done from home.
 Employees whose duties can be performed remotely should be in contact with their managers to discuss arrangements for moving their work off campus immediately, including coming to campus to collect whatever materials they may need to facilitate working from home.

 Agreements do not need to be reviewed by HR.
 Written agreements are not necessary and at the manager’s discretion.
 HR recognizes there may be school-aged children at home during work hours due to school closures.